Considerations on the subject of chaos

 Self-organization theory – the reciprocal movements of a complex system controlled by the laws of non-equilibrium thermodynamics.
 According to this theory, the system can “spontaneously” organize itself if energy flows through it.
 In other words, if we have energy differences and a chaotic system among them, and we start the energy flow given by energy differences, then the initially chaotic system will start to organize itself into higher orderly predictive complex structures.
 This is verified many times not only in thermodynamics, physics, but also in chemistry or biology.
 The proven theory in practice many times.
 But it adds more questions to the origins of life and the origins of the universe than it explains them.
 On the one hand, the requirement of an energy differences.
 Secondly, an impulse triggering the flow of energy.
 Furthermore, the regulation of the flow of energy and, above all, the origin of energy, or what we call energy.

 It is very unpleasant to expect chaos to infinity.
-See an image below.
+See an image below

 What is the meaning of chaos?
 How can chaos exist?
 Where did chaos come from?

 Chaos can´t exist by itself, by its inner power, by its nature.
 It can´t hold together by its own properties.
-Chaos itself is unstable.
 Chaos cannot sustain itself in chaotic behavior.
-Chaos must be sustained, allowed to behave chaotically, by limiting conditions from the outside.
-See particles of gas.
-These particles must be limited in closed space or limited by gravitational field.
-In the other hand particles of gas must be in constant motion.
+Chaos must be sustained, allowed to behave chaotically.
+Firstly – to be in motion and secondly to be limited from the outside or inside.
+Without allowed motion and limiting conditions, the chaotic particles (waves) would collapse in themselves.
+Or they would have drifted apart indefinitely.
+Very roughly – See particles of gas.
+These particles must be in motion and to be limited in closed space or limited by gravitational field.
+The gas molecules would either collapse into each other or move away from each other.

 Without a closed space or gravity forces, there is not only no gas, but there is no chance to condense into a liquid or solidify into a solid.
 See phase transitions.